-Lately it seems like the low carbs, no carbs, keto, no grains, gluten-free diets are EVERYWHERE.
+Lately it seems like the low carb, no carb, keto, no grains, gluten-free diets are EVERYWHERE.
 They seriously blow up every social media platform I’m on.
 It’s in your face constantly these days and all I can think is “Of course this is what people think the answer is when it’s all the see day in and day out!
 How are they supposed to believe there is any other way?”

 I’m here to tell you there is another way.
 It’s not as extreme or drastic, and neither are the results.
 But trust me when I say, no result you can get is worth the damage that avoiding carbs can do to your body and your mind.
 Everyone needs carbohydrates.
 They are the only source of fuel our brains can use, aside from ketones.
 (Does that word look familiar?
 It should, it’s one of those words I mentioned earlier that are seen EVERYWHERE!)
 Ketones are naturally in our body.
 But when our body makes too many of these (what happens when we don’t eat carbs), we go into acidosis.
 This basically means our body becomes too acidic.
 It’s a toxic, dangerous, and unappealing state to be in.
 It can cause bad breath, a hairy film on our body, depression, fatigue, brain fogginess, coma, and even death.
 Yikes!

-If you’re one of the many many people who have fallen into the lure of the no carbs or low carb diet, I know the idea of eating carbs is giving you anxiety.
+If you’re one of the many many people who have fallen into the lure of the no carb or low carb diet, I know the idea of eating carbs is giving you anxiety.
 Our society has drilled it into our heads so hard and for so long that the idea of eating carbs feels like a sin at this point.
 (Don’t even get me started on that, I could go on and on so I’ll save it for another post!)
 Personally, low carbs has never been something I could stick to.
-I even tried the 21 day Fix containers once.
+I even tried the 21-day Fix containers once.
 I couldn’t stick to it because even that was absurdly low for me.
 The thing is, the amount of carbs everyone needs is individual.
 But we all do need carbs.
 That is not a question.
 It is not an opinion.
 That is fact.
 I don’t feel guilty when I eat carbs because I know I need them.
 They keep my blood sugar stable, they keep my mood boosted and level, they give me energy, and they keep me satisfied.

-The “Right” Way To Eat Carbs
+The “Right” Way To Get Your Carb Intake

 Where to Start